-

 To what level of detail is due diligence customarily undertaken?

 If the target company is a private company, it is customary for an acquirer to conduct comprehensive due diligence covering all aspects of the target company’s operations.
 It is common to trace the last three to five years of documents.
-A public company tends to resist comprehensive due diligence, since Taiwan has strict securities regulations regulating public companies in Taiwan, and the acquirer would normally focus on the publicly available information of the target company.
 The extent of due diligence is often affected by time and costs, and a more cost-sensitive acquirer normally conducts focused due diligence and a red-flag analysis to identify major risks.

 -

-What are the key decision-making organs of a target company and what approval rights do shareholders have?
+What are the key decision-making bodies within a target company and what approval rights do shareholders have?

 In general, shareholders’ approval is required to effect mergers, stock swaps, spin-offs, general assumption of liabilities, or sale of all or substantially all assets.
 The approval threshold is generally majority approval by the shares represented by the shareholders present at a shareholders’ meeting attended by the holders of two-thirds of the total issued shares.
-For a public company, if the shareholders’ meeting is attended by a majority of shareholders but less than two-thirds of the total voting shares, then the approval can be obtained if the shareholders of two-thirds of the attending shares approve the transaction.
+For a public company, if the shareholders’ meeting is attended by a majority of shareholders but less than two-thirds of the total voting shares, the approval can be obtained if the shareholders of two-thirds of the attending shares approve the transaction.

 The M&A Act also provides for a short-form merger where the board approval of the target company would suffice if merging into a company that holds at least 90% of its issued shares.
 The 2015 and 2022 amendments to the M&A Act introduced a variety of merger, acquisition, and spin-off scenarios where the buyer may only need to obtain board approval if the consideration it pays falls below a certain threshold.